dlt-hub/dlt/docs/website/docs/user-guides/engineering-manager.md

 - Better governance with end to end pipelining via dbt:
   [run dbt packages on the fly](../dlt-ecosystem/transformations/transforming-the-data#transforming-the-data-using-dbt).
   [lineage out of the box](../dlt-ecosystem/visualizations/understanding-the-tables).
-- Zero learning curve: Declarative loading, simple functional programming: By using `dlt`'s declarative, standard approach to loading data, there is no complicated code to maintain, and the analysts can thus maintain the code.
+- Zero learning curve: Declarative loading, simple functional programming.
+By using `dlt`'s declarative, standard approach to loading data, there is no complicated code to maintain, and the analysts can thus maintain the code.
 - Autonomy and Self service: Customising pipelines is easy, whether you want to plug an anonymiser,